 It may sound a little cruel.
 That is why using bark collars has become a controversial topic among animal lovers.
 Some perceive it as the only way of teaching the dog “good manners,” others think of it as a form of animal abuse and fight against it.

 Opinions are divided, and at the end of the day, you decide to buy it or not.
-If you are still in doubt, wondering if a barking collar is the right solution to the problem, make sure to read the best bark collar reviews and take a look at some of their advantages and disadvantages:
+If you are still in doubt, wondering if a barking collar is the right solution to the problem, take a look at some of their advantages and disadvantages:

 - It is an effective way of controlling your dog.